Physics Timeline

 1926 - Schrodinger Equation

 Erwin Schrodinger published the paper "Quantization as an Eigenvalue Problem" ("Quantisierung als Eigenwertproblem") now known as the Schrodinger Equation.
 It is a linear partial differential equation that governs the wave function of a quantum-mechanical system and gives the correct energy eigenvalues for a hydrogen-like atom.
+It is important to note that the Schrodinger Equation uses the imaginary number i.

 Electrons are wave-particle duality.
 Just like with a single string producing multiple notes on a guitar an electron can exist in different number of harmonics.
 In physics, a standing wave, also known as a stationary wave, is a wave which oscillates in time but whose peak amplitude profile does not move in space.
 The locations at which the absolute value of the amplitude is minimum are called nodes, and the locations where the absolute value of the amplitude is maximum are called antinodes.
 A standing wave must have whole number repeats of 1/2 wavelengths.
 A standing wave must have whole number repeats of 1/2 wavelengths.
 Since the electron is held fixed by the atractive force of the nucleus, it is similar to a standing wave whose ends are also fixed (like the guitar string).
 A standing wave must have whole number repeats of 1/2 wavelengths.